ExpressVPN Pricing: Subscription Options 2025

 FYI: ExpressVPN isn’t the most expensive option on the market.
 We tested Astrill VPN recently and the one-year plan would have set us back $180, which is almost double the price of ExpressVPN.

-Another consideration with ExpressVPN is the 10-connection cap.
-NordVPN matches that limit, while Surfshark and Private Internet Access offer unlimited connections.
+Another consideration with ExpressVPN is the connection limits that vary by tier.
+The Basic plan allows 10 simultaneous connections, while Advanced offers 12 and Pro is capped at 14.
+Competitors like Surfshark and Private Internet Access offer unlimited connections.
 We didn’t hit the ceiling during our tests, so it might not affect you.
 Still, it’s worth knowing.

 On the bright side, ExpressVPN typically throws in bonus months when you sign up for annual plans.
 Currently, you’ll get three free months with any one-year plan and four free months with any two-year plan.
 You don’t need to rush as this promotion has been running for a while, although it’s always subject to change.